Photons x Force: Differentiable Radiation Pressure Modeling

-\mywfigure{Chase}{0.45}{Chase (see text).} \paragraph{Goal} We aimed to maneuver the chaser spacecraft to a target position within a defined window relative to a target satellite.
+To this end, we consider a hypothetical spacecraft with flexible solar arrays as seen in \refFig{SciFi} which we scripted and equipped with materials (Black Kapton, Gold MLI, etc.) in Blender.
+Recent research, such as \citet{banik2017roll}, demonstrates that flexible space structures, including solar arrays, may soon offer practical space engineering solutions.
+The spacecraft mass was set to \qty{1000}{\kilo\gram} and the total solar array area to \qty{100}{\meter\squared}.
+The control parameters change the shape of the wing: they bend non-linearly in the ``coronal'' plane up to $\pm$\qty{60}{\degree} in both directions.
+This strongly modulates the SRP. \mywfigure{Chase}{0.45}{Chase (see text).} \paragraph{Goal} We aimed to maneuver the chaser spacecraft to a target position within a defined window relative to a target satellite.
 The desired final offsets were \qty{0.75}{\meter} in the radial direction and \qty{12.5}{\meter} in the along-track.
 To achieve this, we optimized the solar array orientation over a period of 48 hours, with the objective of bringing the chaser closer to the target window through passive control.
 This optimization approach is applicable to typical rendezvous and proximity operations scenarios, where a chaser satellite must approach a client satellite.

 \paragraph{Result} Through optimization of the solar array shape, the chaser spacecraft achieved a positional displacement of \qty{0.37}{\meter} in the radial direction, \qty{0.07}{\meter} in the cross-track, and \qty{6.29}{\meter} in the along-track over the 48-hour period—covering \qty{50}{\percent} of the required \qty{12.5}{\meter} transit via solar radiation pressure alone.